Kallara, Thiruvananthapuram

 Raktha sakshi mandapam, in memory of those who shed blood in kallara pangodu revolution is situated in the town.
 Juma masjid of kallara is also situated in the town, thousands of devotees used to come and pray here.

 Kallara is famous for the south indian top movie stars, sisters AMBIKA and RADHA and their mother KALLARA SARASAMMA close aid of K karunakaran for 40 years.

-Kallara in Trivandrum district is mostly derived by famous "Nair" Community, who were close aid at the kingdom of Kilimanoor palace.
+Kallara in Trivandrum district is mostly derived by the "Nair" Community, who were close aid at the kingdom of Kilimanoor palace.
 2 centuries ago it was thick forest and rough regions and Nair’s conquered these forests with the approval of the king from the Kilimanoor Palace.
-Though it is Nair dominated community, Kollam vilakathu veedu(Mr.Dhamodharan Pillai connection with Kilimanoor Palace) is one of the famous Nair families in Pankadu,Kallara is having a great mixture of all caste and religions, especially highly positioned Islam community.
-Communities of kallara lives with harmony among all walk of people, caste and religion and Kallara town serves a vital junction for many businesses connecting to several local areas, such as Pangodu, kilimanoor, palode, which extend to the Tamil Nadu Border to Schencotah and Coutralam through a marvelous picturestic hilly route, within 40 km.
-Pangodu police station and kilimanoor police station serves the areas of Kallara, and crimes are relatively less due to the clos knit community living.
+Though it is a Nair dominated community, Kollam vilakathu veedu(Mr.Dhamodharan Pillai connection with Kilimanoor Palace) is one of the Nair families in Pankadu, Kallara has a mixture of all caste and religions, including an Islam community.
+Communities of kallara live with harmony among all walk of people, caste and religion and Kallara town serves as a junction for many businesses connecting to several local areas, such as Pangodu, kilimanoor, palode, which extend to the Tamil Nadu Border to Schencotah and Coutralam through a hilly route, within 40 km.
+Pangodu police station and kilimanoor police station serves the areas of Kallara, and crimes are relatively less due to the close knit community living.